Learn Spanish with Salsa Music with these 23 Song Recommendations (Full Translations Included!)

 But they played the song

-That we sang very drunk
+That we sang when we were really drunk

-That we danced very drunk
+That we danced when we were very drunk

 “LA CANCIÓN” is that irresistible reggaeton confession where J Balvin and Bad Bunny admit what many of us secretly know: one song can shatter the illusion of moving on.
 The track opens with the pair convinced they have already forgotten an old flame, only for their song to start playing at the club.
 Instantly, the memories crash back—nights of singing off-key, stumbling dances, and tipsy kisses that felt like the world’s best idea.
 Over a slow, hypnotic beat, they laugh at themselves for thinking a string of casual hookups, a few English ballads, or swaggering bravado could erase genuine feelings.